 After standing on a precipice in this vineyard for a few minutes, you'd get the idea behind what’s in a bottle of L’Ermita.
 If one were willing to endure the rigors of this sort of viticulture, there's not much doubt about what you'd yield: Very little fruit that would be exceedingly concentrated and intensely mineral in character.
 And you'd need to sell it for a lot of money or you'd go broke in a hurry.

-A quick check on the web as I write this shows the lowest asking price for L’Ermita 2008 in the USA is $652.50.
-You don’t want to know about the highest price, so I’ll spare you that detail and promise that I’ll close this column with recommendations of more affordable wines that will help you get a grip on Priorat.
+A quick check on the web as I write this shows the lowest asking price for either the L’Ermita 2012 or 2013 in the USA is $1,199.99.
+You don’t want to know about the highest price.

 A second suggestion for those wanting additional insight into Priorat’s uniqueness is take a walk through the town of Porrera before heading up to the vineyards in the heights above.
 The town itself is among few in the region that has maintained a population of any size after the successive ravages of phylloxera, civil war and urbanization that have racked the region during the past century.
 Checking in with a population of about 500, Porrera is a veritable boom town by Priorat standards, edging out wine villages like Capçanes by several dozen heads and Gratallops by a couple hundred.

 Porrera is at once impressive and sad, looking somewhat hollowed out from a past period of prosperity but still formidable in its forbidding setting.
 On account of its fierce resistance during the Spanish Civil War and the subsequent fascist repression of Catalonia, the town holds a reputation as one of the most rebellious places in the entire province.
-And though the political situation vis-à-vis Madrid is now much less volatile than it was 35 years ago, you can still sense a vague sort of defiance in the place and its people.
+Catalonian secession from Spain still remains a live possibility, though the political situation vis-à-vis Madrid is now much less volatile than it was 45 years ago.
+However, you can still sense a sort of defiance in the place and its people.
 Those who have stayed to farm in the area have a certain toughness about them, and when you head up into the vineyards, you learn where it comes from.

 One vine in particular commanded my admiration.
 It was clinging to a little outcropping that afforded it a toehold against the force of gravity but no room to sink a root in search of water or nutrients.
 This vine apparently managed to survive by extending a taproot out along the exposed surface of rock for a full 15 feet before finding a crack into which it could burrow for a little sustenance.
 How the plant survived long enough to accomplish this feat is entirely beyond my comprehension.